factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/testing.md

 }
 ```
 The method `apply` acts as an entry point for the projection.
 It receives a `Fact` from the caller and further dispatches it to the appropriate handler method.
-Inside a handler method first the `Fact` object's JSON payload is parsed using the Jackson library.
+Inside a handler method, the `Fact` object's JSON payload is parsed using the Jackson library.
 Then the internal state of the projection, the `customerEmails` map, is updated.
 The handler for `CustomerAdded` adds a new entry to the map.
 When handling the `CustomerEmailChanged` fact, an existing entry is updated.
 Finally, a `CustomerRemoved` fact removes a customer's entry from the `customerEmails` map.

-To provide our application with the unique list of customer emails, the `getCustomerEmails()` method
+To provide our application with a unique list of customer emails, the `getCustomerEmails()` method
 returns the values of our internal `customerEmails` map wrapped in a `Set`.

 ### Unit Testing A Projection

 Looking at the projection code above, we see that there are no external dependencies.
-Instead, we receive `Fact` objects as input and return a customized view of the internal state as result.
+Instead, we receive `Fact` objects as input and return a customized view of the internal state.

 A unit test for this is straight forward, let's look at an example for the `CustomerAdded` fact: